310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 But now that he’s grown, he’ll become the hope, inspiration, and role model for any kid who’s suffering similarly within this warped society.

-Actually, let me amend that — he’ll become the one to rescue them.
+Actually, let me amend that: he’ll become the one to *rescue* them.
 A hero's duty is to save others, but most of all — Becoming this symbol is what makes the present day Ryusei Red undoubtedly a hero.

 I can tell that I made the right choice when I chose him to take after “red” in my place.
 {% endbubble %}